Basil is an herb. The parts of the plant that grow above the ground are used to make medicine.

-Basil is safe in food amounts, and it seems to be safe in medicinal amounts when used by adults short-term.
+Basil is POSSIBLY SAFE for adults when taken by mouth as a medicine, short-term.
 In some people basil can cause low blood sugar.

-Basil might be UNSAFE when used long-term.
-It contains estragole, a chemical that might increase the risk of getting liver cancer.
+The above-ground parts of basil and basil oil are POSSIBLY UNSAFE when taken by mouth as a medicine, long-term.
+These contain estragole, a chemical that might increase the risk of getting liver cancer.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Basil seems to be safe for pregnant and breast-feeding women in food amounts.
-But larger medicinal amounts might be UNSAFE.
-Basil contains a chemical, estragole, which has caused livercancer in laboratory mice.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Basil is LIKELY SAFE for pregnant and breast-feeding women in food amounts.
+But larger medicinal amounts are POSSIBLY UNSAFE.
+Basil contains a chemical, estragole, which has caused liver cancer in laboratory mice.

-Children: Basil seems to be safe for children in food amounts.
-But larger medicinal amounts might be UNSAFE.
+Children: Basil is LIKELY SAFE for children in food amounts.
+But larger medicinal amounts are POSSIBLY UNSAFE.
 Basil contains a chemical, estragole, which has caused liver cancer in laboratory mice.